tv-labs/lua/README.md

 ## Credits

-Lua piggy-backs off of Robert Virding's Luerl project, which implements an Lua lexer, parser, and full-blown lua virtual machine that runs inside the BEAM.
+`Lua` piggy-backs off of Robert Virding's [Luerl](https://github.com/rvirding/luerl) project, which implements a Lua lexer, parser, and full-blown Lua virtual machine that runs inside the BEAM.